NetComposites Ltd has transferred the rights and ownership of this website to Gardner Business Media Inc.

-RTP Company has unveiled the latest addition to its Eco Solutions product portfolio with a new line of custom cellulose fibre-reinforced polypropylene (PP) compounds.
+RTP Company has unveiled a new line of custom cellulose fibre-reinforced-polypropylene (PP) compounds.

-These compounds, which utilise Weyerhaeuser's Thrive renewable cellulose fibre extracted from trees grown in sustainably managed forests, will facilitate the design and production of environmentally-friendly products by providing favourable performance and economics to a wide range of durable applications.
+renewable cellulose fibre extracted from trees grown in sustainably managed forests, will facilitate the design and production of environmentally friendly products by providing favourable performance and economics to a wide range of durable applications.
+RTP Company claim these compounds, which utilise Weyerhaeuser’s Thrive

 In comparison to other natural fibres like wood, hemp, and sisal or natural fillers like wood flour and wheat straw — cellulose fibre provides higher strength and stiffness, consistent colour, superior processability, low odour, and a reliable supply.

-Compared to unreinforced PP, a homopolymer PP with 20% cellulose fibre reinforcement offers a 38% increase in tensile strength, a 75% boost in flexural modulus, and a 60 degrees F rise in heat deflection at 66 psi (16 degrees C at 455 kPa).
-Cellulose fibre reinforced PP compounds from RTP Company also offer strength and stiffness that is comparable to uncoupled glass fibre reinforced PP and achieves approximately 75% of the performance of a chemically coupled glass fibre reinforced PP.
+According to RTP Company statistics, compared to unreinforced PP, a homopolymer PP with 20% cellulose fibre reinforcement offers a 38% increase in tensile strength, a 75% boost in flexural modulus, and a 60°F rise in heat deflection at 66 psi (16°C at 455 kPa).
+Cellulose fibre reinforced PP compounds from RTP Company also offer strength and stiffness that is comparable to uncoupled glass-fibre-reinforced-PP and achieves approximately 75% of the performance of a chemically coupled glassfibre–reinforced-PP.

-Cellulose fibre can also be combined with glass fibre or impact modified copolymer for materials that meet requirements of more demanding applications.
-These compounds can also incorporate post-consumer recycled PP to maximize their eco-friendly content.
-Additionally, they are fully colourable, can be over-moulded with select RTP Company thermoplastic elastomers to enhance application ergonomics, and are available worldwide from RTP Company's global network of full-service facilities that provide technical support from design through finished part production.
+Cellulose fibre can also be combined with glass-fibre or impact-modified–co-polymer for materials that meet requirements of more demanding applications.
+These compounds can also incorporate post-consumer recycled PP to maximise their eco-friendly content.
+Additionally, they are fully colourable, can be overmoulded with select RTP Company thermoplastic elastomers to enhance application ergonomics, and are available worldwide from RTP Company’s global network of full-service facilities that provide technical support from design through finished part production.